The 6 most popular test automation frameworks – and which one is right for you

 Scalability and performance

 Assess the framework’s scalability and performance.
 For large projects that require parallel testing across multiple environments, Selenium Grid and T-Plan offer significant advantages by enabling distributed test execution.
 Conversely, while Cypress provides fast and reliable testing, its limited browser support might not be suitable for projects requiring extensive cross-browser testing.
+Moreover, the ability to handle large test data sets, reusable test and scalability for enterprise-level projects is essential.

 Community support and documentation